 Here are the basic rules that outcomes-based wellness programs should follow.

-• The wellness program must be designed to improve health
+- The wellness program, without doubt, must be designed to improve health

-A typical cost for health insurance is between $5,000 and $6000 per employee per year.
-30% of this amount is $1,500-$1,800 and represents the maximum amount that can be used as a program incentive.
+In general, a typical cost for health insurance is between $5,000 and $6000 per employee per year.
+So, 30% of this amount is $1,500-$1,800 and represents the maximum amount that can be used as a program incentive.
 It is extremely rare for a company to pay out more than $1500 as an outcomes-based wellness program incentive.

 WellSteps Training Video Shows Incentives Best Practices

 What has caused problems are the few companies that have tried to penalize employees by more than $1500 because they failed to meet outcomes-based guidelines.
-This is just not what nice people do!
+In short, this is just not what nice people do!

 Besides, an effective wellness program can improve employee health and lower health care costs by offering incentives much lower than 30% of healthcare costs.
 We’ve seen worksites that use a fraction of that amount and still have some of the nation’s best wellness outcomes.